Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    it is highlighted how one or more ingest sources can be sending data to one or more receiving entities.
 In such a workflow it is important to handle the case when one ingest source or receiving entity fails.
-Both the system and client behavior is an important consideration in practical streaming systems that need to run 24/7.
+Both the system and client behavior are an important consideration in practical streaming systems that need to run 24/7.
 Failovers must be handled robustly and without causing service interruption.
    This specification details how this failover and redundancy support can be achieved.